davehusen/site/content/bookshelf.md

 title = "bookshelf"
 +++

-A non-exhaustive list of books I've read or listened to (starting in 2020) and enjoyed enough to add to this list.
+A non-exhaustive list of books I've read or listened to (since 2020) and enjoyed enough to add to this list.

 <br/>